Careers

 REQUIRED SKILLS & EXPERIENCE

-• Bachelor’s degree in environmental studies or a similar field from a college or university and 3 years of work experience, or at least 5 years of work experience in a related field such as communications and outreach or watershed sciences.
+• Bachelor’s degree from a college or university (in environmental education, environmental science, or a similar field) and 2 years of work experience; or 4-plus years of work experience in a related field such as community engagement or environmental education.

 • Demonstrated commitment to and passion for engaging underrepresented communities.